Pushing to the Max: Verstappen rookie no more

 "I grew up going to race rings and I really enjoyed it," says the son of former F1 racer Jos Verstappen and go-karting mum Sophie Kumpen.

-"The smell of fuel, driving on the limit on the edge of sliding, it just gives you a lot of adrenalin.
+"The smell of fuel, driving on the limit on the edge of sliding, it just gives you a lot of adrenaline.

 "That's what I enjoy, always driving on the limit of what you can do," Verstappen added in an interview